BruceEckel/ThinkingInPython/src/Metaclasses.rst

 argument in the base-class list:

-This means that none of the (clever) alternative ways of defining ``__metaclass__`` as a class or function are available in Python 3.
+This means that none of the (clever) alternative ways of defining ``__metaclass__`` directly as a class or function are available in Python 3 [[check this]].
 All metaclasses must be defined as separate classes.
 This is probably just as well, as it makes metaclass programs more consistent and thus easier to read and understand.